shaozhm/shine/README.md

 ```

 For the following apps a local node installation has to be done to load the SAP specific node modules.

 db, admin-ui, admin-js, purchase-ui, ui-router, launchpad, xsjs

-For example for db folder, execute the following commands
+For example "db" folder, execute the following commands
 ```
 cd db
 npm install